emsesp/EMS-ESP32/README.md

   - https://github.com/robertklep/nefit-easy-core
 - Store custom params like wifi credentials, mqtt, thermostat type on ESP8266 using SPIFFS
 - Add support for a temperature sensor on the circuit (DS18B20)
+- Improve detection of Heating Off without checking for selFlowTemp (selected flow temperature)
+- Split MQTT into smaller chunks.
+Now the messages can be up to 600 bytes which may cause issues.

 ## Your Comments and Feedback